 This likely symbolizes the clash between rebellious youth and establishment forces.

-The “players” represent those pushing for change, while the “marching band” stands for the rigid order of traditional authority.
+The “players” represent those pushing for change, while the “marching band” stands for authority figures blocking them.

 Do you recall what was revealed